Johannes11833/BingWallpaperFetcher/README.md

   -h, --help            show this help message and exit -f, --force           Force re-download an already downloaded image (default: False) -n, --number NUMBER   Number of latest wallpapers to download (default: 1) -r, --res RES         Custom resolution.
-UHD by default.
-Use --valid-res to see all valid resolutions (default: UHD) -d, --download        Only download the wallpaper(s) without updating the desktop background (default: False) -l, --locale LOCALE   The market to use. (default: en-US) -o, --output OUTPUT   Output directory where the wallpapers should be saved (default: None) -u, --update          Automatically update the wallpaper every x seconds (default: False) -i, --update-interval UPDATE_INTERVAL
+Use --valid-res to see all valid resolutions (default: UHD) -d, --download        Only download the wallpaper(s) without updating the desktop background (default: False) -l, --locale LOCALE   The market to use (default: en-US) -o, --output OUTPUT   Output directory where the wallpapers should be saved (default: None) -u, --update          Automatically update the wallpaper every x seconds (default: False) -i, --update-interval UPDATE_INTERVAL